flyway/flywaydb.org/_posts/2020-05-18-Using-git-hooks-to-catch-common-migration-errors.md

 to committing a new script; `post-merge` just after pulling new files from the remote repository or merging a branch which might have conflicting scripts in; and `pre-push` prior to submitting back to the remote repo.
 We can also set up our remote repository as a gatekeeper with a `pre-receive` hook that rejects attempts to push a script that wouldn't update a copy of the production database correctly.
+By using these judiciously, we can trap most common problems early, and fix them while it's still easy to do so.

 \- Julia